Washing Sheep for Showing

 In this short guide, we will cover the basics about how to properly wash your lamb for the show ring, including:

-This 30-page PDF is packed with our best tips to take you from buying your first lamb to placing at the top of your showmanship class.
+From Barn to Winner’s Circle is a 30-page PDF packed with our best tips to take you from buying your first lamb to placing at the top of your showmanship class.

 How to Safely Wash Your Sheep